wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- fix passing Passing query string parameters to contact form page feature.
+- fix Notice: Undefined variable: ctf_redirect_enable

 = 3.1.7.2 =
 - (19 Jan 2013) fix a parse error when akismet is enabled.
-- fix error whenthe  form is called from PHP shortcode method.
+- fix error when the  form is called from PHP shortcode method.
 - display a more helpful error when checkbox is not configured properly.

 = 3.1.7.1 =